Birth of a cooperative

 In 2007, in partnership with cereal cooperatives, Tereos acquired five starch and glucose production facilities from the Tate & Lyle group in Western Europe and became the 3rd largest European starch producer.
 Tereos subsequently signed a commercial and industrial agreement with the Spanish cooperative, Acor.

 In 2011, Tereos acquired Halotek in Brazil, a company specialised in transforming cassava into starch, as well as the Haussimont plant in France, specialised in processing starch-potatoes.
-These investments enabled the Group to develop its product offer in starch.
+These investments enabled the Group to develop its product offer in starch to repsond to diversifying markets needs.

-In 2012, Tereos took its development in the starch sector further, moving this business into China with a view to developing the production of starch products.
+In 2012, Tereos took its development in the starch sector further, moving this business into China with a view to developing the production of starch products in a plant located in Dongguan.
 A partnership agreement was signed with Wilmar, the leading agri-foods group in Asia.

 The Palmital corn starch plant in Brazil began operating in 2013.

-Tereos pressed ahead with its international growth and moved into Indonesia, the strongest economy in South-East Asia, through the acquisition of a 50% stake in Redwood, the country’s only corn starch producer.
+Tereos pressed ahead with its international growth with Tieling, its second starch plant in China, before moving into Indonesia, the strongest economy in South-East Asia, through the acquisition of a 50% stake in Redwood, the country’s only corn starch producer.

-2017 saw Tereos open a “technical customer support” facility in China.
-The following year, it opened an R&D centre in Singapore to allow it to deploy innovative solutions in the Asia-Pacific region’s agri-foods sector.
+2017 saw Tereos open a “technical customer support” facility in China to better accompany its regional customers before inaugurating end of 2018 its R&D centre in Singapore, thus enabling to deploy innovative solutions in the Asia-Pacific region’s agri-foods sector.